-When using disposable batteries with the sound processor, only use battery types recommended by your clinician or Cochlear.
-Other types may not have enough energy to allow your processor to operate for a long time.

-Cochlear does not recommend the use of silver oxide or alkaline batteries
+When using disposable batteries, only use battery types recommended by your clinician or Cochlear.
+Other types may not have sufficient energy to allow your processor to operate for a long time.
+Cochlear does not recommend the use of silver oxide or alkaline batteries.

 Batteries can be harmful if swallowed.
 Ensure that batteries are kept out of reach of young children.
-If batteries are swallowed, seek prompt medical attention at the nearest emergency centre.
+If swallowed, seek prompt medical attention at the nearest emergency centre.